GrokImageCompression/grok/INSTALL.md

 `${CMAKE_SOURCE_DIR}/../grok-test-data`

-## Macos
+## macOS

-Macos builds are configured similar to *NIX builds.
+macOS builds are configured similar to *NIX builds.
 The Xcode project files can be generated using:

 `$ cmake -G Xcode ....`